-- 1. The reporter(s) shall, whenever it seems appropriate, consult the Advisory Committee and/or the MCC for comments and advice.
-Preliminary results of the work-in-progress shall be presented by the reporter(s) to the Advisory Committee and the MCC at least one month in advance of each ordinary ELI General Assembly.
-The reporter(s) shall be available to discuss the work-in-progress on the day before the General Assembly.
+- The Reporter(s) shall, whenever it seems appropriate, consult the Advisory Committee and/or the MCC for comments and advice.
+The Reporter(s) shall present preliminary results of the work-inprogress to the Advisory Committee and the MCC at least one month in advance of each ordinary ELI General Assembly.
+The Reporter(s) shall be available to discuss the work-in-progress on the day before the General Assembly.
 Reporter(s) may at their discretion disclose more materials to, and/or consult, the Advisory Committee as compared to the MCC. - 2.
-Once the project is completed, the reporter(s) shall submit an Initial Draft to the Advisory Committee and the MCC with a consultation period of no less than two months before it is submitted as a Council Draft. - 3.
-Taking into account all consultations, the reporter(s) shall submit the Council Draft to the Projects Committee.
-Following consideration of the Council Draft, the Projects Committee will, within a period not exceeding two months, either forward it to the Council and the Senate or send it back to the reporter(s) with comments specifying how it considers the draft to require amendment.
-Once the Council Draft has been forwarded, any member of the Council or the Senate may submit comments and recommendations, and the Council or the Senate may hold a meeting with the reporter(s) to discuss the draft. - 4.
-Taking into account all comments made by the Council and the Senate, the reporter(s) shall prepare a Final Draft in consultation with the Advisory Committee and the MCC within a period not exceeding two months or any other timescale specifically agreed upon. - 5.
-The reporter(s) must take into consideration any recommendations made by the Advisory Committee, the MCC or other relevant ELI bodies but are not under an obligation to adopt them.
-To the extent that a recommendation by members of the Council or Senate is not being followed, the reporter(s) shall provide an explanation. - 6.
+Once the project is completed, the Reporter(s) shall submit an Initial Draft to the Advisory Committee and the MCC with a consultation period of no less than two months before it is submitted as a Council Draft. - 3.
+Taking into account all consultations, the Reporter(s) shall submit the Council Draft to the Executive Committee.
+Following consideration of the Council Draft, the Executive Committee will, within a period not exceeding two months, either forward it to the Council and the Senate or send it back to the Reporter(s) with comments specifying how it considers the draft to require amendment.
+Once the Council Draft has been forwarded, any member of the Council or the Senate may submit comments and recommendations, and the Council or the Senate may hold a meeting with the Reporter(s) to discuss the draft. - 4.
+Taking into account all comments made by the Council and the Senate, the Reporter(s) shall prepare a Final Draft in consultation with the Advisory Committee and the MCC within a period not exceeding two months or any other timescale specifically agreed upon. - 5.
+The Reporter(s) must take into consideration any recommendations made by the Advisory Committee, the MCC or other relevant ELI bodies but are not under an obligation to adopt them.
+To the extent that a recommendation by members of the Council or Senate is not being followed, the Reporter(s) shall provide an explanation. - 6.
 Once finalised in the light of any recommendations, the Final Draft shall be submitted for approval to both the Council and the General Assembly, in conformity with Section 14.